S-Shah-Lab/ARMBR/README.md

 ```
 python -m ARMBR --install-bci2000-demo
 ```
 In this case, you will be prompted to select the location of your BCI2000 distribution.
-Either way, ARMBR will create `ARMBR_Fit.bat` as well as `ARMBR_Apply.bat`, in BCI2000's `batch` folder.
+Either way, ARMBR will create `ARMBR_1_Fit.bat` as well as `ARMBR_2_Apply.bat`, in BCI2000's `batch` folder.
-`ARMBR_Fit.bat` is simply a wrapper around this command, to start the GUI:
+`ARMBR_1_Fit.bat` is simply a wrapper around this command, to start the GUI:
 ```
 python -m ARMBR --BCI2000=C:\path\to\bci2000_root_directory
 ```
-The GUI allows you to save a blink-removal parameter file in BCI2000's `parms` directory, which `ARMBR_Apply.bat` will automatically pick up.
-You can launch `ARMBR_Apply.bat` to play back the default data file from BCI2000's `data/samplefiles` collection, or you can supply a different filename as a command-line argument, or in the BCI2000 Config dialog.
+The GUI allows you to save a blink-removal parameter file in BCI2000's `parms` directory, which `ARMBR_2_Apply.bat` will automatically pick up.
+You can launch `ARMBR_2_Apply.bat` to play back the default data file from BCI2000's `data/samplefiles` collection, or you can supply a different filename as a command-line argument, or in the BCI2000 Config dialog.

 # MATLAB Implementation